outpace/emacs.d/README.md

 Has some additional functionality added for working in Clojure.
-Some of them include improving paredit usage in the repl, adding [clj-refactor](https://github.com/magnars/clj-refactor.el), using `auto-complete`, and some other smaller tweaks.
+Some of them include improving paredit usage in the repl, adding [clj-refactor](https://github.com/magnars/clj-refactor.el), using `company` for auto-completion, and some other smaller tweaks.

 It also will load user/system specific configuration files if found.
 This allows you to add additional functionality depending on what